bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

       mmcblk0p3 179:3    0 118.5G  0 part /

-Mount the Seagate Central's primary boot partition and root partiton.
+Mount the Seagate Central's primary boot partition and root partition.
 Note that in the following examples we use "sdX" for the drive name.
 You will need to substitute the name of the drive on your device (e.g. "sda")